elysiajs/documentation/docs/life-cycle/after-handle.md

+---
+title: After Handle - ElysiaJS
+head:
+    - - meta
+      - property: 'og:title'
+        content: After Handle - ElysiaJS

+    - - meta
+      - name: 'description'
+        content: Execute after the main handler, for mapping a returned value of "before handle" and "route handler" into a proper response.
+It's recommended to use After Handle in the following situations.
+1. Transform requests into a new value, eg. Compression, Event Stream.
+2. Add custom headers based on the response value, eg. **Content-Type**

+    - - meta
+      - property: 'og:description'
+        content: Execute after the main handler, for mapping a returned value of "before handle" and "route handler" into a proper response.
+It's recommended to use After Handle in the following situations.
+1. Transform requests into a new value, eg. Compression, Event Stream.
+2. Add custom headers based on the response value, eg. **Content-Type**
+---

 # After Handle
 Execute after the main handler, for mapping a returned value of **before handle** and **route handler** into a proper response.